sam97/pipmem/README.md

 ### Contributing ###
 Please provide any feedback including bugs, errors, requests, or suggestions via issues on this project's GitHub page.

-Any pull requests should be made against the dev branch.
+Any pull requests should be made against the dev branch which will be merged during the next stable version bump.

+For this script I would like dependencies kept to a minimum so long as it does not cause excess work to do so.